Who can get a Hib vaccine?

 Infants will usually get their first dose of Hib vaccine at two months of age and will typically complete the series at twelve to fifteen months of age.
 But the initial primary dose may be given as early as six months of age.

-In the UK, Hib containing vaccine is offered at two, three and four months of age with a booster dose at one year.
+In the UK, Hib containing vaccine is offered at two, three and four months of age.
+A booster dose has typically been> offered at 1 year of age, which gives longer protection.

 You can find out about your own country’s immunisation programme at the